Connect any application to PlanetScale

 Again, the variable name here, MYSQL_ATTR_SSL_CA, is just an example.
 The actual name and location for it will depend on the application.

-If you're unsure what to put here, we recommend selecting your application's language from the dropdown in the PlanetScale dashboard (see step 3 above) and copying the credentials from there.
+If you're unsure what to put here, we recommend selecting your application's language or framework from the 2nd section of the Connect page (see step 4 above) and copy the credentials from there.
 This includes the necessary SSL configuration variables and shows what files they belong in.
 Additionally, we show you the correct certificate path by default based on your system.

 Generate credentials in the PlanetScale CLI